1deter/auto-splitters/README.md

 ## Usage & Feature Guides

-- You can find these inside of each respective game's folder, e.g. for **The Forest**: `The Forest\FEATURES & USAGE README.md`, click on it to read it - similar to a text file.
+- You can find more details inside of each respective game's folder, e.g. for **The Forest**: `The Forest\README.md`.